 If a company is eager to build a data science center of excellence and you’ve gained strong experience in that, now’s not the time to be shy about it.
 What did you learn from that experience that will drive your success in your potential new role?

 One of the most important things to do with your cover letter is to keep it to a page and, ideally, under a page.
 No one wants to read a letter that goes on endlessly.
 Let’s face it—no one looks forward to reading a stack of cover letters period.
-Especially when all those letters are generic and say the same thing.
-So, if you keep yours brief AND customized, you’ll find yourself at the top of the pile.
+Especially when those letters are generic and say the same thing.
+So, if you keep yours brief AND customized, you’ll find yours at the top of the pile.

 Data engineering is a technical and detail-oriented role, so while the hiring manager may be expecting a no-nonsense, to-the-point approach, don’t be fearful of interjecting a little personality.
 Once again, if you’ve researched the company, you’ll have a strong grasp of the level of formality you ought to adhere to in your cover letter.